heldworld/dice_game/README.md

 ## 📌 Description

-This is an interactive Python dice guessing game where the player tries to guess the number rolled by the computer.
+A Python dice guessing game with input validation and 3 attempts to guess the number.

 The program: